DmytroKorobkoUA/task-manager-fullstack-app/README.md

 - **Mocha**: Testing framework for running unit and integration tests.
 - **Chai**: Assertion library used with Mocha for writing tests.
 - **CI/CD**: Continuous Integration and Continuous Deployment setup for automated testing and deployment on Render.
+- **Docker**: Containerization platform used to package applications and dependencies for consistent deployment across environments.

 ## Features